Continuity properties of measurable group cohomology: Further discussion

 However, let us now change tack slightly.
 We will suppose that $A$ is any $G$-module, but that the $G$-action is trivial, and next consider a much more elementary comparison map from an alternative $A$-valued cohomology on $B_G$.
 This new cohomology theory on $B_G$ is rather non-standard but is well-adapted to our purpose.

-First observe that for l.c.s.c. groups $G$, the standard constructions of $E_G$ (such as Milnor's, which can be found in~\cite{Hus95}) all give it the structure of an increasing union of locally compact metrizable spaces $E_G^{(n)}$ with the direct limit topology, where $E_G^{(n)}$ is already $n$-connected.
+First observe that for locally compact, second countable groups $G$, the standard constructions of $E_G$ (such as Milnor's, which can be found in~\cite{Hus95}) all give it the structure of an increasing union of locally compact metrizable spaces $E_G^{(n)}$ with the direct limit topology, where $E_G^{(n)}$ is already $n$-connected.
 Let $B_G^{(n)}$ be the corresponding quotients, so the topologies on these may all be generated by Polish metrics.

 For any Polish space $X$, let $S_k(X)$ denote the collection of all singular $k$-simplices in $X$: that is, continuous maps $\Delta^k\to X$ from the standard $k$-simplex $\Delta^k \subset \bbR^{k+1}$.
 Then $S_k(X)$ is also Polish in its uniform topology, and this gives rise to a standard Borel structure on $S_k(X)$.